Becoming an ASF Patient Navigation Fellow

 Site Mentor: Dr. Sunil Kothari, Dr. Jason Au; Academic Mentor: Dr. Ericka P. Greene

-This project addresses the gap between resource awareness and utilization in the disability community, specifically among adult patients with brain injuries, spinal cord injuries, and amputations, as well as pediatric patients with spina bifida.
+Based at the UT Spina Bifida Clinic and RSVP (Rehabilitation Services Volunteer Project) Clinic, this legacy project addresses the gap between resource awareness and utilization in the disability community, specifically among adult patients with brain injuries, spinal cord injuries, and amputations, as well as pediatric patients with spina bifida.
 Volunteers will engage in 15-30 minute conversations with patients to understand the social and economic resources they are lacking and then connect them.

 Alexis Rivas and Gabriella Becerra